 \subsection{Language Model Evaluation}

 Historically, evaluation of LMs has been conducted either using mathematical metrics or benchmark corpora \cite{chang2023survey}.
-The first approach relies either on task-agnostic metrics, such as perplexity \cite{jelinek1977perplexity}, which measures the quality of the probability distribution of word generation by a model, or on task-specific metrics, like the BLEU score that evaluates a model's performance for machine translation \cite{Papineni02bleu:a}.
-The second approach relies on large corpora designed for Natural Language Understanding (NLU) or natural language generation downstream tasks.
+The first approach relies either on task-agnostic metrics, such as perplexity \cite{jelinek1977perplexity}, which measures the quality of a model's probability distribution over word generation, or on task-specific metrics, such as the BLEU score, which evaluates a model's performance in machine translation \cite{Papineni02bleu:a}.
+The second approach relies on large corpora designed for Natural Language Understanding (NLU) or natural language generation (NLG) downstream tasks.
 For example, the GLUE benchmark \cite{wang-etal-2018-glue} is used to assess a model's NLU performance on tasks such as semantic similarity, linguistic acceptability judgment and sentiment analysis.
-Likewise, GLGE \cite{liu2021glge} evaluates language generation tasks such as summarization.
+Likewise, GLGE \cite{liu2021glge} evaluates NLG tasks such as summarization.

 Idiom understanding is evaluated using benchmark corpora that feature idiom-definition pairs, and are used to check if an LM can either give or recognize the correct definition of an idiom. \autoref{tbl:datasets} presents a list of these corpora.
-We do not include idiom identification datasets (which mix idioms and literal phrases and do not include definitions), nor metaphor datasets (words and expressions used in a figurative sense).
-The Source column indicates whether the idioms and definitions were taken from a traditional dictionary, from online lexical resources, or were manually written by the authors of their paper.
+We do not include idiom identification datasets (which mix idioms and literal phrases and lack definitions), nor metaphor datasets (words and expressions used in a figurative sense).
+The Source column indicates whether the idioms and definitions were taken from a traditional dictionary, from online lexical resources, or were manually written by the authors.